-He was also on the board of directors of various companies, including public listed ones in Singapore and Malaysia.
+He was also on the board of directors of various companies including public listed ones in Singapore and Malaysia.

 Mr Yap holds a Bachelor of Science and a Master of Science from the University of Maryland, College Park, United States.
 He has also completed the Stanford Executive Program from Stanford University.
-Mr Yap was named one of BusinessWeek's 50 Stars of Asia for his significant contributions to the IT industry in Singapore in 1999.
-He was nominated by the World Economic Forum as one of the Top 100 Future Global Leaders in 2000.
+Mr Yap was named BusinessWeek's 50 Stars of Asia and by the World Economic Forum as one of the Top 100 Future Global Leaders.

-MR KOJI MIURA Independent Director
+MR KOJI MIURA

+Independent Director